Mu River (Irrawaddy): History

 Descendants from Portuguese captives, the Bayingyi, were taken by King Anaukpetlun after defeating the adventurer Filipe de Brito e Nicote and settled in the area in the 17th century, still keep their Roman Catholic faith.
 To this day, their ancestry is discernible from their features.

 The railroad bridge over the Mu was destroyed by the retreating Imperial Japanese forces during World War II.
-During April and July 1943, USAF B-25s attacked the bridge between Ywataung and Monywa with little success, but accidentally hit upon a method of successful bombing on New Years Day 1944.
+During April and July 1943, USAF B-25s attacked the bridge between Ywataung and Monywa with little success, but accidentally hit upon a method of successful bombing on New Year's Day 1944.
 The 490th squadron became so proficient that they won the accolade "Burma Bridge Busters".

 An eyewitness report states that, at the time of the Depayin massacre in May 2003, most of the victims killed were burnt and the remains dumped in the Mu river.